 Taxes are to be paid to your commune, canton, and the Swiss Federation.
 Taxes owing are determined by your global income and obtained via the canton; the processes and rates differ per canton.

 Foreigners wedded to a Swiss resident, foreigners with a permanent residence permit or Swiss residents must file an annual Swiss tax return.
 A yearly tax return is also required if you work for a foreign employer or are self-employed.

 With an outstanding quality of life, impressive Swiss salaries, amazing working conditions, and a low unemployment rate, Switzerland is a wonderful place to find work.
-While competition is high and there are quotas for outsiders form the EFTA/EU, there are plenty of Swiss jobs to pick from, particularly for skilled workers in technology and engineering, banking, IT, insurance, consulting, and pharmaceutical industries.
+While competition is high and there are quotas for outsiders from the EFTA/EU, there are plenty of Swiss jobs to pick from, particularly for skilled workers in technology and engineering, banking, IT, insurance, consulting, and pharmaceutical industries.
 Business analysts, financial analysts, and systems analysts are also highly demanded positions in Switzerland.
-Several global organizations and multi-nationals are based in Switzerland.
+Several global organizations and multinationals are based in Switzerland.

 Most positions tend to be filled through connections.
 Being proactive with networking is essential when speculative applications are sent to employers.

 Zurich, Geneva, and Berne are all great cities with their own appeal, but which one of them is suitable for you?

 As much as 80% of residents in Zurich and Geneva, as well as about 60% of Switzerland residents, rent their homes rather than own them.
 As such, rental rates are costly, and in several metropolitan areas, demand is greater than supply.
 Check our Expat guide to Zurich, Switzerland.